abauville/Sunaba/README.md

 ### Short term TO DO LIST ###

-1. Clean the code: remove the dirty Stokes, clean the visualization
 1. Create a file saving system
-1. Basic reading file and plotting in python
-1. Create a proper input system
 1. Find the bug that causes holes in pressure and strain rate
 1. Implement swiss cross grid
 1. Add Diana's equation for Darcy